What is Plus Token?

 Known Ethereum Addresses of Plus Token

 Plus Token Sell-offs Responsible for Bitcoin Price Drop?

 Since as early as August 2019, Chinese cryptocurrency trading groups have already been circulating that due to the sheer amount involved, the scammers trying to dispose of the ill-gotten Bitcoin are pushing prices downward.
-And this price dump halted on 15th August 2019, coincidentally when Binance was suspended for trading because of system upgrade.
+And this price dump halted on 15th August 2019, coincidentally when Binance was suspended for trading because of a system upgrade.

 In late November 2019, this issue was again brought to the forefront when Twitter user Ergo reported having traced 187,000 BTC of the approximately 200,000 BTC attributed to PlusToken’s investors.
 As to these funds, Ergo found they were “shuffled” (albeit badly, if at all) and gradually sent to various cryptocurrency exchanges and OTC brokers, primarily Huobi, for sale on the market.